ibm-cloud-docs/power-iaas/modifying-instance.md

 1. Open the {{site.data.keyword.powerSys_notm}} user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.

 2. Click **Workspaces** in the navigation panel.
-The Workspaces page with a list of the existing workspaces is displayed.
+The Workspaces page with a list of existing workspaces is displayed.

 3. Select the workspace which contains the storage volume to delete.
 The Workspace details panel is displayed.

 4. Click **View virtual servers**.
 The Virtual server instances page is displayed.

 5. In the navigation panel, click **Storage** > **Storage volumes**.
-The Storage volumes page is displayed with a list of the existing storage volumes on the **Volumes** tab.
+The Storage volumes page is displayed with a list of existing storage volumes on the **Volumes** tab.

 6. Click the overflow menu (⋮) on the volume entry to delete and select **Delete**.
 The Confirm delete dialog is displayed.